Tobbyabk/Network-Traffic-Analysis-Wireshark-/README.md

 - Deep understanding of network packet structure and how data flows across the OSI model
 - Proficiency in applying Wireshark display filters to isolate specific protocols and traffic patterns
 - Ability to reconstruct and analyse DNS queries and responses to detect suspicious lookups and potential exfiltration
-- Understanding of HTTP request/response cycles and the ability to extract credentials, file transfers, and session tokens from unencrypted traffic
-- Ability to analyse HTTPS/TLS handshakes, identify certificate details, and detect anomalous encrypted traffic patterns
+- Understanding of HTTP user-agent string field, by differenting non-standard/anomalous user-agent from normal ones
 - Development of critical thinking and pattern recognition skills for identifying malicious traffic in a SOC context
 - Proficiency in documenting findings for escalation and reporting